prisma/prisma1/docs/1.0/03-Tutorials/03-Data-Import/01-Export-&-Import.md

 </Instruction>

 That's it!
-To convince yourself the import actually worked, you can open up a GraphQL Playground for the current `test` stage and send the query from before again.
+To convince yourself the import actually worked, you can open up a GraphQL Playground for the current `test` stage and send the above query again.